Auditory Processing Disorders

 - Dichotic Listening: Dichotic Listening refers to the task of perceiving different signals presented simultaneously to each ear.

-- Binaural Separation: Assesses the ability to listen to a message presented to one ear while ignoring auditory competition coming into the opposite ear.
-Selective attention, sound localization and lateralization skills are needed to be successful in this area of Auditory Processing.
+- Binaural Separation: This assesses the child's ability to listen to a message presented to one ear while ignoring auditory competition coming into the opposite ear.
+Selective attention, sound localization and lateralization skills are needed to be successful in this area of auditory processing.

-- Binaural Interaction: Assesses binaural fusion, which is the ability to take incomplete information presented to each ear and fuse the information into an understandable message.
+- Binaural Interaction: This assesses binaural fusion, which is the ability to take incomplete information presented to each ear and fuse the information into an understandable message.
 Information presented to either ear alone is unrecognizable, and understanding the message depends on the brain’s ability to integrate the information.

 - Phonemic Synthesis: This involves the blending of speech sounds (phonemes) into the correctly sequenced word.
 Difficulties with Phonemic Synthesis are related to decoding skills, or the ability to apply knowledge of letter-sound relationships, including knowledge of letter patterns.
 Decoding difficulties are generally associated with difficulties in phonics, spelling, and word accuracy in reading.

 A child’s response patterns on the APD test battery can give us more information about his or her specific auditory processing difficulties related to:

 - Auditory Short-Term Memory